a-g-van-hamel-foundation/Chameleonisations/README.md

 <component type="SystemMessage" data-system-msg="Footer" />
 ```

+By default, the content of the system message will be wrapped inside a `div` element, which will accept any `class` and `id` attributes you add to the component.
+You can opt out of this wrapper by adding `div-omit-wrapper="true"` to the component.

 ### SystemMessageRL components

 SystemMessageRL is simply a variant of the SystemMessage component with one crucial difference: it experimentally adds (improved) support for loading ResourceLoader modules.
 Use this, for instance, if your system message comes with a Semantic MediaWiki query that you need to run in [`@deferred` mode](https://www.semantic-mediawiki.org/wiki/Help:Result_formats_(deferred_mode)).